Housing & Neighborhood Guide

 - A historical neighborhood, Chinatown offers a variety of retail shops, restaurants, and bars.

-- Chinatown can be noisy, as it is a hub for night life and sports fans attending events at the Verizon Center, but if you're looking for a short commute to classes, Chinatown will be your best option.
+- Chinatown can be noisy, as it is a hub for night life and sports fans attending events at the Capital One Arena (formerly the Verizon Center), but if you're looking for a short commute to classes, Chinatown will be your best option.

 - Getting to SCS: 3 blocks North of Gallery Place/Chinatown Metro.